 - Get Your Voting Information (View a sample ballot from your specific precinct)

 - Find Voting Information by Address (View sample ballots based upon a specific address in Cuyahoga County)

 * Note: Sample ballots will not be posted to the website until about 45 days before Election Day.

-Districts for the Ohio House and the Ohio Senate have been changed for the year 2022.
-Maps that were passed by the Ohio Redistricting Commission on Feb.
-24, 2022, are in effect for this year (new district maps will be drawn for elections in 2024).
 The simplest way to determine what district you live in is to use the Get Your Voting Information tool.
 A list of every district you live in can be found here.
 A sample of these districts is shown below: